MountainCode/jruby-velocity/README.md

 You will need [Apache Buildr](http://buildr.apache.org/).
 The main reason for choosing Buildr as a build tool is for easy access to Maven dependencies.

     $ buildr test:*   # Run all tests even if no code changes have been made
-    $ build package   # Package as gem to target directory
+    $ buildr package   # Package as gem to target directory